dricottone/blog/content/posts/rip_email_server.md

 this mail server.
-I devoted a lot of time to figuring out how SMTP worked in theory, and how it worked in practice, and trying to defend my system from webcrawlers.
+I devoted a lot of time to figuring out how SMTP worked in theory, and how it worked in practice, and trying to defend my system from web crawlers.
 I'm sad to see it go.
 RIP.